Understanding INVO stock ratios for better investment decisions

 Sponsored

-As well, it is important to consider INVO stock ratios such as price-to-sales, which is currently 2.09.INVO’s price to book ratio for the most recent quarter was 16.50, resulting in an 0.95 price to cash per share for the period.
+As well, it is important to consider INVO stock ratios such as price-to-sales, which is currently 2.90.INVO’s price to book ratio for the most recent quarter was 20.02, resulting in an 1.32 price to cash per share for the period.

 How does INVO Bioscience Inc. (INVO) stock rate among analysts?
 Buy, sell, or hold?